uboumedj/ft_ping/README.md

 # 42 project: ft_ping

-The goal of this project is to recode de `ping` command in C.
+The goal of this project is to recode the `ping` command in C. This command tests the reachability of a host on an IP network, by sending a ICMP Echo request packet, and waiting for a response.
+The time it takes for the "ping" to come back is recorded.

 ## How to use